fghorow/vagrant-pylab-build/README.md

 If you want to install pylab on a server and skip virtual-box you can use the chroot environment

-* Its based on debootstrap so you need a debian or ubuntu system
+* Its based on debootstrap so you need a debian or ubuntu system.
-* Use sudo ./rebuild-chroot to build the pylab-chroot
+* Use sudo ./rebuild-chroot to build the pylab-chroot.

 Download
 --------